Skip to content

 Step 3: Crop each detected object to run breed classification

-Next, we are going to add a block to our Workflow that crops the objects that our first model detects.
+Next, we'll add a block to our Workflow that crops the objects detected by our first model.

 Add crop